lucbloom/photo_cycle/README.md

 ## TODO
 - The little preview shows the desktop when editing settings
 - I could not get outlines to work easily in DirectWrite.
 If anyone is an expert, I'd like to hear it.
 Now I'm using the old-but-true hack of rendering the text 4 times with an offset.
 So don't make that outline width bigger than 5! :-)
+- In some cases it seems like it's still running in the background, without any windows to be seen.
+Might be a quirk of being a screensaver?
+- The X button only works on the main window (but you use ESC almost always anyway)
 - Maybe add videos :-)

 ## Roadmap
 I think this is a fine little program unless someone has a great idea.